Exploiting CSMA/ECA and Adaptive Sensitivity Control for Simultaneous Transmit and Receive in IEEE 802.11 WLANs: MASTER -- MAC Protocol Operation

 \subsection{Capability Discovery}

-Initially, nodes in the network must be able to discover FD and CSMA/ECA capabilities.
-Similar to \cite{aijaz_str_wcm}, \textsf{MASTER} achieves capability discovery through embedding additional information in the \emph{Capability Information} (CI) field of the management frames.
+Initially, nodes in the network should be able to discover FD and CSMA/ECA capabilities.
+Similar to \cite{aijaz_str_wcm}, \textsf{MASTER} achieves capability discovery by embedding additional information in the \emph{Capability Information} (CI) field of the management frames.
 This ensures backward compatibility for legacy nodes in the network.
 The CI field consists of 2 bytes, out of which 1 byte is reserved and is currently used to advertise different capabilities such as encryption, MIMO, quality-of-service (QoS) etc. The AP can periodically advertise its capabilities in the beacon frame.
-Therefore, STAs in the network can learn if the AP is FD-capable and supports CSMA/ECA or not.
+Hence, STAs in the network can learn if the AP is FD-capable and supports CSMA/ECA or not.
 Both FD and CSMA/ECA capabilities can be advertised through a change in any of the reserved bits.
-Similarly, a STA can also inform the AP of its FD or CSMA/ECA capabilities when sending the association request frame.
+Similarly, a STA can also inform the AP of its FD or CSMA/ECA capabilities via the association request frame.